SteveVu2212/Statistical_Rethinking/Case study/Howell1/Howell1.md

 # 3.Categorical variables

-We are going to model separately heights of male and female.
+We are going to model separately heights of male and female

 ``` r
 d$sex <- d$male+1